sakshijain1/Parking-System-Management-Software/README.md

 HOW TO INSTALL FLASK AND RUN

-install python
+#install python
-type pip install flask in cmd
+#type pip install flask in cmd
-create app.py to work on
+#create app.py to work on
-set the path .Type set FLASK_APP=app.py
+#set the path .Type set FLASK_APP=app.py
-Type flask run in cmd
+#ype flask run in cmd